It was 43 years ago today

 As I left the amphitheater, I realized what a good time I had had.
-This band was bringing back rich memories.
-When I had applied to history graduate school, I was told “there’s no future in history” but there certainly is a future for nostalgia.
+This band brought back rich memories.
+When I applied to history graduate school, I was told, “there’s no future in history,” but there certainly is a future for nostalgia.

 This band sings the soundtrack of my youth.